Volatile Libya resumes commercial flights to Europe

 With no foreign carriers serving Libya, state carriers operating a depleted fleet struggle to meet demand for tickets.

-Connections are limited to Turkey and neighboring countries, some of which like Egypt do not allow flights to Tripoli, which is under control of the rival government.
+Connections are limited to Turkey and neighbouring countries, some of which like Egypt do not allow flights to Tripoli, which is under control of the rival government.

 The main eastern airport Benghazi has been closed since May due to fighting in the city.